MarcelloMuy/ci-ms1-rickshaw-tours/README.md

 # Rickshaw Guided Tours Project

 ## Introduction
 Welcome to my first milestone project.
-This project is a website for a fictinal guided tours company that uses rickshaws and operates in Dublin, Ireland.
+This project is a website for a fictional guided tours company that uses rickshaw-style bikes and operates in Dublin, Ireland.
 This website gives the user a way to know the brand and book the service.
 It also shows the different attractions that are available to see in Dublin.

 A live website can be found [here](https://marcellomuy.github.io/ci-milestone-p1/).